Menu

 What's New

 01/01/2026 – It’s is hard to believe it has been so long since I updated this page.
-We have been so busy that it is hard to find time.
+We have been so busy that it is difficult to find time.
 Hopefully this year we will be able to put in some revision time on the site as a whole every week.

 We also have set up one wall of our library to provide a “set” for doing videos for a YouTube channel.
 These will cover what we teach in Yacht Design School, our MacNaughton Yacht Designs business, and answering questions about learning design, design options, living aboard, and voyaging.
 Hopefully at some point we will be able to include interviews with other designers, boat builders, and living aboard and voyaging people.
 Suggestions are welcome.